prestonty/investoryX-backend/README.md

-# Investory Backend
+# InvestoryX Backend

-This is the backend repository for Investory - a beginner friendly stock analytics platform
+This is the backend repository for InvestoryX - a beginner friendly stock analytics platform

 # Command to Start Backend Server